 Mothers Talking meets on Thursdays, 10.00-11.30am, at the Active Birth Centre, 25 Bickerton Road, London N19 5JT.

 For details of cost and concessions, please click here to contact Naomi Stadlen.

-There is now a second Mothers Talking group on Monday afternoons,
+There is no longer a second Mothers Talking group on Monday afternoons, 2.00-3.30pm

 'I often think about Mothers Talking.
 Mothers seem to me to be little islands adrift, but Mothers Talking made me feel more respected and less alone.'